Table of Contents

 2. Outdated analog cameras

-The transition from analog to digital technology in surveillance systems has highlighted the deficiencies of analog cameras, particularly in environments where detailed image capture is critical.
+The transition from analog to digital technology in security systems has highlighted the deficiencies of analog cameras, particularly in environments where detailed image capture is critical.

 Upgrading to modern IP cameras can dramatically improve image quality.
 Solink supports a wide array of camera types, including advanced IP cameras and analog, facilitating seamless upgrades.
-This compatibility enhances surveillance capabilities, ensuring that security systems meet contemporary standards for clarity and performance.
+This compatibility enhances video monitoring capabilities, ensuring that security systems meet contemporary standards for clarity and performance.

 However, the reality is that newer cameras will provide clearer images.
 Here’s what one of Solink’s technology experts recently stated at a quick service restaurant (QSR) conference: